 Take a look at the two packages for Kellogg’s Nutri-Grain cereal bars.
-One is made here for us.
+One is made here for American kids.
 The other is made in the UK for Europeans.
 Both use food coloring to achieve a more “strawberry-ish” color.

 In the UK, the coloring is achieved using beetroot.
 But in the US, the coloring is Red No. 40, a dye that has been associated with hyperactivity, and some types of cancer.